VR51/softman/README.md

 # Ubuntu/Debian Linux Software Update, Software Manager, .deb Builder & OS (Software) Repair Tool
 Simple program to put on your desktop to click to run system updates.
-Softman is mostly a wrapper for frequently used apt-get command sequences but has several bonus tools such as system software repair tools and a .deb template creator.
+Softman is mostly a wrapper for frequently used apt command sequences but has several bonus tools such as system software repair tools and a .deb template creator.

-When clicked, Softman will run apt-get update, upgrade, dist-upgrade, full-upgrade and clean.
+When clicked, Softman will run apt update, upgrade, dist-upgrade, full-upgrade and clean.
 Other run options are described below.

 Choose whether to install the program as a system file or whether to use the program without installation.